Building Healthy Communities | East Harlem

 BUILT ENVIRONMENT & PHYSICAL ACTIVITY

-Hosted discussion sessions with residents on improving pedestrian safety and their walking experience.
+- Hosted discussion sessions with residents on improving pedestrian safety and their walking experience; and

 - Led workshops contributing to the East Harlem Neighborhood Plan, which will inform the City’s rezoning process and guide projects for neighborhood development;

-- Held the first East Harlem Health Action Summit, which awarded $250,000 in grants to resident-driven projects, including a family-walking program that connects residents with neighborhood resources.
+- Held the first East Harlem Health Action Summit in June 2016, which awarded $250,000 in grants to resident-driven, resident-selected projects, including a family-walking program that connects residents with neighborhood resources;

 - New York Academy of Medicine